-During menopause, any woman would be unwillingly add some weight.
-This is frustrating to many women, especially those who are already doing their best to keep the pounds off or otherwise maintain ideal weight.
+During menopause, many women unwillingly add some weight.
+This can be frustrating, especially those who are already doing their best to keep the pounds off or otherwise maintain a healthy weight.
 These days, people are turning to meal plans to help shed pounds.
 For those who have decided they are effective for weight loss, there are menopause diet plans to help with weight loss during this time.
-Today we will look at the menopause diet 5 day plan to lose weight.
+Today we will look at a menopause diet 5 day plan to lose weight.
 We will also look at other ways one can safely lose weight during menopause.
 Let us get started!

 What Is Menopause?

 There are numerous definitions of menopause, depending on the lady you ask.
 Most define and think menopause as the phase after their last period.
-However, according to WebMD, the duration after your cycle is perimenopause and can last for at least four years (3).
+However, according to WebMD, the time leading up to your last menstrual cycle is perimenopause and can last for four years (3).

 Menopause is characterized by sleeping difficulties, irregular periods, and hot flashes (3).
 Around this time you may notice that you are putting on some weight.
 To better understand the best diet for menopause, let us first look at the relationship between menopause and weight gain.

 The Link Between Menopause And Weight Gain